-7. Is there data to support the identified need for the proposed activity, and can the impact of Perkins funding be measured?
+7. Are there data to support the identified need for the proposed activity, and can the impact of Perkins funding be measured?

-How Perkins funds are used must be supported by data at the program level, and the college must have the capacity to measure improvement attained as a result of the use of Perkins funds.
+How Perkins funds are used must be supported by data at the program level, and the college must have the capacity to measure improvement attained because of the use of Perkins funds.
 If an activity cannot be measured, it cannot be funded with Perkins funds.